EXCLUSIVE-US pushes countries for best offers by Wednesday as tariff deadline looms | Law-Order

 Other requested items include any commitments on digital trade and economic security, along with country-specific commitments, according to the letter.
 The U.S. will evaluate the responses within days and offer "a possible landing zone" that could include a reciprocal tariff rate, according to the letter.

-It was unclear to which specific countries the letter would be sent, but it was directed at those where negotiations were active and included meetings and exchanges of documents.
-Active negotiations have been under way with the European Union, Japan, Vietnam and India, among others.
-A USTR official said trade negotiations were ongoing.
+It was unclear which countries would receive the letter, but it was directed at those with active negotiations that included meetings and exchanges of documents.
+Washington has been engaged in such talks with the European Union, Japan, Vietnam and India, among others.
+A USTR official said trade talks were ongoing.
 "Productive negotiations with many key trading partners continue at a rapid pace.
 It is in all parties' interest to take stock of progress and assess any next steps."

+'REGARDLESS OF ONGOING LITIGATION' Tiffany Smith, vice president of global trade policy at the National Foreign Trade Council, welcomed the USTR moves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)